rebelsky/csc207b/_labs/quicksort.md

 To start, you may choose the midpoint of the array to be the pivot.
 Let's say we choose the element 6 as our pivot.
-Because we are sorting the array *in-place*, we want to first swap the pivot 6 with the last element of the array.
+Because we are sorting the array *in-place*, we want to first swap the pivot 6 with the last element of the array (or the sub-array, if we're using it within Quicksort).
 Now we can consider partitioning every element but the last of the array according to the pivot.

 ```text
 [3, 9, 2, 8, 5, 4, 1, 7, 6]